The finite dual coalgebra as a quantization of the maximal spectrum: Affine algebras finite over their center

-We will now incorporate the representation theory of the quantum plane and the form of its Azumaya locus to provide further insight into the structure of its dual coalgebra.
-While the center $Z(\O_q(k^2)) = k[x^n, y^n]$ is abstractly isomorphic to the coordinate ring of the affine plane $\A^2_k$, we will not view it in this way because we wish to identify the subalgebras $k[x]$ and $k[y]$ with the coordinate rings of the axes that form the twisted product~\eqref{eq:twisted plane}.
-We will rather view this as the coordinate ring of a quotient of the affine plane by a group action.
+While the center $Z(\O_q(k^2)) = k[x^n, y^n]$ is abstractly isomorphic to the coordinate ring of the affine plane $\A^2_k$, we will not view it in this way because we wish to identify the subalgebras $k[x]$ and $k[y]$ of $\O_q(k^2)$ with the coordinate rings of the axes within the ordinary affine plane.
+Instead, we will view the center as the coordinate ring of a quotient of the affine plane by a group action.

 Let $G_q = \langle q \rangle^2 \subseteq (k^*)^2$ denote the subgroup of the $2$-torus whose coordinates are powers of $q$.
 This is a finite group with $G_q \cong (\Z/n\Z)^2$.
 The usual action of the 2-torus on $k^2$ by coordinate scaling restricts to an action of $G_q$ on the plane: